amirhnajafiz-presentations/OKD-in-use/README.md

-# Snapp-OKD-in-use
+# Snapp!
+OKD in use

-Openshift (aka OKD) in-use presentation at Snapp!
+Openshift (aka OKD) in use presentation at Snapp!